obytes/react-native-template-obytes/docs/docs/overview.md

 - get started
 - project structure
 - validation & rules : git hooks and linting + typescript checking + file names
-- github actions for new PRs to validate hooks and typing s
+- Github actions for new PRs to validate hooks and typing
 - customizing app icons + splash screen
 - ui and theming and tawiwindcss